 Somogyi effect vs. dawn phenomenon

-The dawn phenomenon, or "dawn effect," is similar to the Somogyi effect in that people experience hyperglycemia in the morning.
-But the reasons for the hyperglycemia differ.
+The dawn phenomenon or "dawn effect" is similar to the Somogyi effect, in that people experience hyperglycemia in the morning, but the reasons differ.

-The dawn effect results from a rise in early-morning blood sugar levels, which are triggered by declining levels of insulin, and an increase in growth hormones.
+The dawn effect involves a rise in early morning blood sugar levels.
+This results from declining levels of insulin and an increase in growth hormones.

-Symptoms of the Somogyi effect start with high blood glucose levels upon waking, which are unresponsive to increased insulin doses.
-Symptoms include:
+Symptoms of the Somogyi effect start with high blood glucose levels upon waking that do not respond to increased insulin doses.

 - night sweats